-We need more engineers to solve the 21st century challenges of sustainability, housing and an aging population.
-The James Dyson Foundation wants young people to discover their engineering potential - to think differently, make mistakes, and invent.
+We need more engineers to solve 21st century challenges.
+Sustainability, housing, an ageing population.
+The James Dyson Foundation wants young people to discover their engineering potential – to think differently, make mistakes, and invent.

-Design engineering is anything but boring - it’s one of the most useful and exciting careers.
-The Ideas Box challenges your students to explore the design process and start inventing.
+Design engineering is anything but boring – it’s one of the most useful and exciting careers.
+The Ideas Box challenges younger students to explore the design process and start inventing.

 Anthony sees opportunity where others see a problem – a skill every great inventor must have.